CivicTechTO/anki-meetup-memorizer/README.md

 ```

-You may also choose to use the `pipenv`, if you have it installed.
+You may also choose to use `pipenv`, if you have it installed.
 It
 allows for better isolation of Python projects.

 ```